Noisy-channel coding theorem: Strong converse for discrete memoryless channels

 for some finite positive constant $A$.
 While the weak converse states that the error probability is bounded away from zero as $n$ goes to infinity, the strong converse states that the error goes to 1.
 Thus, $C$ is a sharp threshold between perfectly reliable and completely unreliable communication.

+Finite-blocklength refinements

+Finite-blocklength refinements of the noisy-channel coding theorem study the best coding rate at a fixed block length, rather than only the limiting capacity.
+Masahito Hayashi used the information-spectrum method to derive second-order coding-rate formulas for channel coding, including stationary memoryless channels and additive Markovian channels.

 Channel coding theorem for non-stationary memoryless channels

 We assume that the channel is memoryless, but its transition probabilities change with time, in a fashion known at the transmitter as well as the receiver.